fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 #### _Note_ styles

 Styles with notes, mostly used in the arts and humanities, are the most complex.
 Citations are not codes inserted into the text, but bibliographic entries in a more or less abbreviated form, inserted as footnotes or endnotes.
-In addition, Latin references such as _ibidem_, _op. cit._, etc. are sometimes used, according to precise substitution rules.
+In addition, Latin terms such as _ibidem_, _op. cit._, etc. are sometimes used, according to precise substitution rules.

 You will find a marker in the text, and the contents of the note at the bottom of the page or at the end of the document.